A Periodicity Result for Tilings of $\mathbb Z^3$ by Clusters of Prime-Squared Cardinality: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Siddhartha Bhattacharya, Ankit Rai, Mohit Upmanyu, Nishant Chandgotia, Etienne Mutot, and Pierre Guillon for helpful conversations and their encouragement.
 Thanks are due to Prof. Jaikumar Radhakrishnan for helpful suggestions and comments.
+This work was carried out while the author was a postdoctoral researcher at the Centre for Applicable Mathematics, Tata Institute of Fundamental Research (TIFR CAM), Bangalore, whose support and hospitality are gratefully acknowledged.